-Allergies, a minor cold, and the flu can all cause airway discomfort.
-But complications from these usually minor conditions can be dangerous, especially to vulnerable people such as elders and children.
-Serious conditions such as aspiration, partial obstructions, pneumonia, and other disorders may also trigger airway discomfort.
-So when is airway discomfort a sign of a serious problem, and when is it just a passing symptom?
-First responders must know the difference.
+A number of things, including allergies, a minor cold, and the flu can all cause airway discomfort.
+And complications from these usually minor conditions can be dangerous, especially in vulnerable people such as elders and children.
+Also, serious conditions such as aspiration, partial obstructions, pneumonia, and other disorders may also trigger airway discomfort.
+As a first responder, it’s important to know when airway discomfort is a sign of a serious problem, or just a passing symptom.

 Normal vs. Worrisome Airway Discomfort

 You can’t diagnose a patient based on airway discomfort alone, but certain types of discomfort are more worrisome than others.
-The following symptom checklist may help guide your exam:
+Use the following symptom checklist to help guide your exam.

-- It’s normal for breathing to feel unpleasant or annoying when someone has a cold.
-Truly painful breathing may signal a more serious problem.
+- For breathing to feel unpleasant or annoying when someone has a cold.

-- Having to work a little harder to breathe is a common side effect of respiratory illnesses.
-Gasping, gagging, or feeling like it’s impossible to take a breath are not.
+- To work a little harder to breathe as a common side effect of respiratory illnesses.

-- Coughing is often uncomfortable, but truly painful coughing accompanied by a barking sound suggests that a person may have the croup.
+- To have a truly painful cough accompanied by a barking sound.
+This suggests that a person may have croup.